Course Descriptions

 or

-With prior approval from their supervisor and the program coordinator, students can choose electives from other graduate programs or universities.
+With prior approval from their supervisor and the program Coordinator, students can choose electives from other graduate programs at TRU.

 Western Deans Agreement

 If a graduate level course required by a student is not available at TRU but can be found at another Western Canadian University, then a student may apply to take that course through the Western Deans Agreement (WDA).
-The cost of this course is covered by the students MN tuition, but the student will be required to pay additional ancillary fees to the University offering the course.
-The student's grade for the course will be on a separate transcript, granted from the University offering the course.
+The cost of this course is covered by the students MN tuition, but the student will be required to pay additional ancillary fees to the university offering the course.
+The student's grade for the course will be on a separate transcript, granted from the University offering the course with that the Student MUST request to be sent to TRU.